Colorado Elopement Locations and Planning Guide

 (Not including Photography, Videography, or Planning)

-Cost of an Average Colorado Elopement with 0 Guests
+Average Elopement with 0 Guests

 Ceremony Site = $0 - $300+ permit (on average)